astutespruce/secas-blueprint/source_data/blueprint/README.md

 # SECAS Southeast Conservation Blueprint

-Blueprint, boundary, hubs and co
+Blueprint and boundary downloaded 10/5/2020 from SECAS DOI MS Teams site (link from Amy Keister).

-Downloaded 10/5/2020 from SECAS DOI MS Teams site (link from Amy Keister).
+NOTE: hubs & corridors were excluded based on decision from USFWS staff.